Going underground: 22 of the world’s best subterranean sites

 3. Sistema Sac Actun, Yucatán, Mexico

-For centuries, the Maya believed that the caves and “cenotes” (fresh-water filled limestone sinkholes) were sacred.
+For centuries, the Maya believed that caves and “cenotes” (fresh-water filled limestone sinkholes) were sacred.
 In recent years, divers have found religious objects and human skeletons at the bottom of some sinkholes to support the theory that some of these sinkholes were once used for human sacrifice in ancient days.
 And in 2018, explorers confirmed that the Sistema Sac Actun (a 264km or 164-mile subterranean cave system) in the Yucatán Peninsula is actually connected with the shorter Sistema Dos Ojos, making the total length of the limestone cave system coming at 348km (216 miles) – roughly the distance between Boston to New York City.
 Some sinkholes along this massive cave system welcome divers and snorkelers to enjoy the breath-taking sights below the surface.

 4. Mount Peca, Slovenia